In-lawful Gathering

 And I'm encouraging you to let go of

-the resentment and frustration that you have that people aren't participating in the way you want them to, because it turns out that other people are other people and they will always be other people, and you can't control them.
+the resentment and frustration that you have that people aren't participating in the way you want them to because it turns out that other people are other people and they will always be other people and you can't control them you can only control yourself and sometimes controlling yourself means giving up control just like okay this is what's happening

-you guys, your time, I appreciate that this is an unburdening
+you guys your time i appreciate that This is an unburdening

 to you because you don't have to cook so much.